 Valentina holds a Ph.D. in Theory and Text Analysis (Università degli Studi di Bergamo, 2009), a Master of Advanced Studies in Museum Studies (Université de Genève, 2012) and a Master in German and English Studies with a Specialization in Arts (Università degli Studi di Bergamo and Ludwig-Maximilians-Universität, Munich, 2004).

 Her Ph.D. dissertation on the art connoisseur Giovanni Morelli (1816–1891) was published in 2011 (Metamorfosi romantiche: le teorie del Primo Romanticismo tedesco nel pensiero sull’arte di Giovanni Morelli.
 Campanotto editore, Pasian di Prato, Udine, 2011).

-Valentina fluently speaks English, German, French and Italian.
-She is studying Spanish intensively.
+Valentina is proficient in English, German, French and Italian.
+Her level of Spanish is advanced.